nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ## Comparison to NanoGPT

-Below is the same animation as above, comparing the geneartion quality and speed of both the models.
+Below is the same animation as above, comparing the geneartion quality and speed of both models.
 The first thing that sticks out is the difference in generation speed.
 We can see that my infini-gram implementation takes `0.08` seconds for generation, **250x** faster than the 10M parameter nanoGPT implementation (running on my M1 MacBook Pro).

 <img alt="Infini-gram vs GPT" style="max-width: 100%" src="/images/unbounded-n-gram.gif">

-An important thing to note is that suffix arrays do not require GPUs at all, and require minimum CPUs and RAM[^0]Although constructing it benefits from more ram.
-The suffix array can stay entirely on disk when performing the binary search, only pulling in one page at each step in a sequential manner (thus, doesn't benefit form more RAM or CPU cores).
+An important thing to note is that suffix arrays do not require GPUs at all, and require minimum CPUs and RAM.[^4] The suffix array can stay entirely on disk when performing the binary search, only pulling in one page at each step in a sequential manner (thus, doesn't benefit form more RAM or CPU cores).

 From the eyeball test, NanoGPT looks like it produces more coherent Shakespeare, but I am happy that our nonparametric model was able to produce something so decent!